 In our experiment, we consider the case where $\xi$ follows a multivariate normal distribution with mean $\mu = (0, 0, 0, 0)$ and covariance matrix $\Sigma = \mathop{\text{diag}}(0.0278, 0.0069, 0.0069, 0.0069)$.
 We compare the performance of our scaled scenario approach parameterized by scaling factors $s=1.1$ and $s=1.2$, with the classical scenario approach~\cite{campi2009scenario} across different constraint violation levels $\varepsilon \in \{10^{-3}, 10^{-4}, 10^{-5}\}$.
 For all methods, we set the confidence level, $\beta=0.05$.
 The experiments were conducted in Julia~1.8.1 using JuMP~1.23.3 and Gurobi~11.0.3 as the solver with a time limit of 1~hour.
 All experiments were run on a 2.8~GHz Intel Xeon Processor with 12~GB RAM.

 Figure~\ref{fig:RPA_CPU} compares the computational time for the three methods.
 For each $\varepsilon$ level, we conduct 100~independent trials to account for variability introduced by random sampling.
 The results are presented as box plots to visualize the distribution of computational times across these trials.
 We find that as $\varepsilon$ decreases, indicating higher reliability requirements, our proposed scaled method achieves significantly improved computational efficiency compared to the classical approach.
-Notably, for $\varepsilon=10^{-5}$, the latter fails to generate a feasible solution within the time limit, whereas the former with $s=1.1$ and $s=1.2$ is solved in approximately 3,500 and 65 seconds, respectively.
+Notably, for $\varepsilon=10^{-5}$, the solver fails to find a feasible solution of the latter model within the time limit due to numerical difficulties, whereas the former with $s=1.1$ and $s=1.2$ is solved in approximately 3,500 and 65 seconds, respectively.